 Another great reason for visiting Hoi An is that it is THE place for tailor-made suits.
 A good quality hand-made, made to measure suit can cost less than $100.
 There’s lots of shops doing it though so it may be wise to do some research ahead of time if you think you might be tempted to get one – you really should.
 But note that in order to ensure a genuine made to measure suit the tailor will need to take your measurements maybe 3 or 4 times.

 Hoi An also has a beach which is really beautiful.
 It’s not a particularly built up place so doesn't have that city feel which I think is a good thing.
-The beach is located a couple of kilometres away from the town so it's a good idea to hire a bicycle for the day which will set you back around $1.
+Hoi An beach (known as An Bang Beach) is located a couple of kilometres away from the town so it's a good idea to hire a bicycle for the day which will set you back around $1.

-Ok, here's the important part: How to get to all these places?
+Ok, here's the important part: How to get from place to place in Vietnam?
 Well, let me tell you.
 One of the great things is about Vietnam is that it is so incredibly easy to get around.
 Some travellers looking for a tougher challenge may say that it's too easy and that for this reason they get less of a feeling of personal accomplishment in seeking out their method of getting from a to b.

-The options for covering long distances are generally, a) fly, b) bus or c) train.
+The options for covering long distances in Vietnam are generally, a) fly, b) bus or c) train.

 Flights within Vietnam are usually cheap unless you are flying during the Tet holiday period.
 It's possible to book flights online and the price doesn't generally fluctuate too much.
 Flying gives you extra time on the ground as the travel time is so much shorter than the other modes, but you do miss seeing a lot of the country this way.
 Part of the fun is often the travelling part and looking out onto wonderful landscapes and seeing small villages and rural ways of life.
 You will, however,likely need to catch a flight back to the city you fly home from ie Hanoi back to Saigon or vice versa.

 So there you have it.
 Vietnam in only 2 weeks.
-I haven't included durations of stay in any of the places set out above.
+I haven't included the duration of each stay in any of the places set out above.
 This part is up to you!
 I think it's easy enough to complete this itinerary at a pace that allows you to absorb and appreciate all there is to offer.
 If you want to, you can always move around even faster and take in other places.
 I would recommend getting a guidebook and, as I mentioned above, if you're interested in food, then it may be a worth buying a book to research the kinds of dishes that you'd like to try to also brush up on how to ask for them/read them on the menu.
-Trust me, the food is so good you'll be wanting to replicate the dishes at home so you may even want to buy a Vietnamese cookbook.
-I recommend the books listed on this page.